ifad/stradivari/README.md

 ## History

-Started off as a replacement of the Active Admin table and filter generators DSL, during the development of an enterprise product that used to rely on Active Admin, it grew up on its own.
+Started off as a replacement of the [Active Admin](https://github.com/gregbell/active_admin) table and filter generators DSL, during the development of an enterprise product that used to rely on Active Admin, it grew up on its own.

 ## Features

-This Gem combines HAML and Bootstrap to provide you easy generators for:
+This Gem combines [HAML](https://github.com/haml/haml) and [Bootstrap 3](https://github.com/twbs/bootstrap) to provide you easy generators for:

 - HTML Tables
 - CSV Tables